WeaKnees.com TiVo Upgrade Kits

 Storage Space

 If you purchase a self-install kit, you will remove your old drive and retain it as a backup drive.
 You will not be able to use that drive space together with your new drive's capacity.
 For example, if you currently have a 30-hour TiVo and you purchase an 160 GB REPLACE kit, you will end up with approximately 175 hours.
+But because of our newer tools that can recapture unused reserved space on these drives, often one new drive has more space than an older drive plus an ADD kit where we can't recapture the unused space.
+For example, a 500 GB REPLACE drive provides more space than adding a 500 GB drive to a 40 GB unit.

 You will ADD the new kit's storage to your existing storage.
 For example, if you currently have a 30-hour one-drive standalone TiVo and you purchase an 80 GB ADD kit, you will add approximately 95 hours to your 30 hours and will end up with 125 hours.